tylerwolverton/Guildhall/FPS/ReadMe.md

         binds the program and the additional state for you.
-    [x] Add `RenderContext::GetOrCreateShader(...)` to support a database of shaders [-] Implement `RenderContext::BindShaderByName` or `RenderContext::BindShaderStateByName` [-] Support a `Material` class to make managing material data easier.
+    [x] Add `RenderContext::GetOrCreateShader(...)` to support a database of shaders [-] Implement `RenderContext::BindShaderByName` or `RenderContext::BindShaderStateByName` [x] Support a `Material` class to make managing material data easier.
     [x] Should encapsulate a `ShaderState` and relevant data needed for the material [x] Define a data format you like.
-    [-] Define a `Material` class you can use that works with our data [x] Must be able to support owning at least one UBO for material specific data?
+    [x] Define a `Material` class you can use that works with our data [x] Must be able to support owning at least one UBO for material specific data?
-        [-] Can set material specific textures
+        [x] Can set material specific textures
-        [-] Can set material specific samplers
+        [x] Can set material specific samplers
         [x] Can set your engine specific constants (spec/tint) [x] Can make a material from file
     [x] Can call `RenderContext::BindMaterial` to bind the shader and all data assocated with the material